Orivex/GraphFun/README.md

 # GraphFun
-Build graphs and use the dijkstra algorithm to find the shortes path!
+Build graphs and use the dijkstra algorithm to find the shortest path!

 This is the open source code
 Soon, I will host the website.